 You’re on a tiny island off the eastern coast of Thailand.
 You’ve been snorkelling at spectacular coral reefs swirling with tropical fishes, ate the best Pad Thai you’ve ever had, and now, it’s time for a nap.
 You find yourself a hammock—and as the sound of the waves gently lulls you to sleep, you dream of all the wonderful places you still have left to see.

 Sounds nice, right?
 But instead, you’re stuck behind your desk kicking yourself for not taking the leap when you had the chance.
 Doh!

-Traveling around the world can be one of the most rewarding things you do in your life, but I know it’s all too easy to say you’ll do it “someday” and never actually do it.
+Traveling around the world can be one of the most rewarding things you do in your life, but it’s all too easy to say you’ll do it “someday” and never actually do it.
+I know all too well, because for a long time this was me!

 Having since travelled long-term and gained some of the most unforgettable memories of my life, I want to encourage anyone else to do it too.